Education & Training job market report cover, Raleigh-Cary, NC, 2026-06

 Mid-Career Candidates

-Biggest mistake: Leading with years of experience instead of showing measurable student outcomes, curriculum ownership, and cross-team support.
+Biggest mistake: Leading with years of experience instead of proof that you improved outcomes, handled hard classrooms, or built reusable curriculum.

 Career Switchers